-The global data centre, colocation, and interconnection solutions provider today announced the appointment of Corey Dyer as executive vice president for global sales and marketing – having most recently worked at global data centre, colocation, and interconnection solutions provider (see the theme here) Equinix, one of Digital Realty’s key competitors.
+The global data center, colocation, and interconnection solutions provider today announced the appointment of Corey Dyer as executive vice president for global sales and marketing – having most recently worked at global data center, colocation, and interconnection solutions provider (see the theme here) Equinix, one of Digital Realty's key competitors.

 Dyer will be tasked with directing Digital Realty's sales, leasing and marketing efforts across the organisation and will report directly to chief executive officer A. William Stein, who is ‘delighted' to be welcoming Dyer to the Digital Realty team.

 "Corey brings over 25 years of relevant experience, and he is an established technology sales leader with an exceptional track record of building and driving sales and marketing operations at leading technology companies,” says Stein.